University urges California to eliminate MTBE

 By Environmental News Network staff

-Despite last week's ruling, the University of California at Davis submitted a report to California Governor Pete Wilson in November that recommended California begin a gradual phase-out of MTBE from its clean-air gasoline program.
+(ENN) -- The University of California, in a report to Governor Pete Wilson, has recommended that California begin a gradual phase-out of the additive MTBE from its clean-air gasoline program.

 Copyright 1998, Environmental News Network, All Rights Reserved

 © 2000 Cable News Network.
 All Rights Reserved.

 Terms under which this service is provided to you.